cgwire/kitsu/getting-started-production/README.md

 If you want, you can hide this information with the **Hide assignations** button on the top of the spreadsheet ![Hide assignations](../img/getting-started/hide_assignation.png).

+Now that you have assigned someone, he will be added to the production team.
+Depending of his position (artist, supervisor) he will only see the production where he is assigned.

-Now everybody know what to do, and who is doing what!
+Everybody know what to do, and who is doing what!

 ### [Create sequences and shots](#create-sequences-and-shots)